kthorp/pyfao56/README.md

 * To load values from a file: `par.loadfile('myfilename.par')`
 * To write values to a file: `par.savefile('myfilename.par')`

-Examples of the parameter file format are [here](https://github.com/kthorp/pyfao56/tree/main/tests).
+An example of the parameter file format is [here](https://github.com/kthorp/pyfao56/tree/main/tests/test1/cotton2013.par).

 ### Define the weather information
 * Instantiate a weather data class: `wth = fao.Weather()`